khsamonte/nihongo-nook/public/markdown/cure-dolly/23-datte-dakara-sorekara.md

 How does it come to mean "but"?

+---
 ### だって as “but”

-Well, to begin with, let's understand that when it's used on its own – and it means "but" when it's used on its own, not as the ending of a sentence as in the example we just looked at – it has a slightly childish and usually somewhat negative or argumentative feeling.
+Well, to begin with, let's understand that **when it's used on its own** – and **it means "but" when it's used on its own, not as the ending of a sentence** as in the example we just looked at – it has a slightly childish and usually somewhat negative or argumentative feeling.

 So if somebody says, "さくらがきれいだね" – "Sakura's pretty, isn't it?"